Goranboy District

 Goranboy District (Goranboy rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the west of the country and belongs to the Ganja-Dashkasan Economic Region.
+It is located in the west of the country in the Ganja-Dashkasan Economic Region.
 The district borders the districts of Kalbajar, Tartar, Yevlakh, Samukh, and Goygol.
 Its capital and largest city is Goranboy.
 As of 2020, the district had a population of 105,000.

 During the Soviet era, the region was best known for the oil-cure sanatorium resort of Naftalan, though administratively Naftalan counts as an independent city.
 Naftalan is now starting to operate again following several years of virtual inaction when the resorts were filled with refugees from the First Nagorno-Karabakh War.

 Geography

 The relief of the region in the northeast is lowland, and in the southwest it is mountainous, crossed by gorges.
 The terrain allows oil (including medical oil), limestone and clay to be extracted from minerals.

 The subtropical dry, mild climate is common in this area.
 The average temperature ranges from -1 °C in winter to 26.5 °C in summer, with average rainfalls of 300–600 mm.
 Kura River and its flow are flowing through the region.